Kate Hudson's Healthy-ish Pumpkin Swirl Cheesecake Is Definitely Making an Appearance on Our Holiday Menu

 Just like fellow actress/mom/person-we-wish-had-a-TV-cooking-show Jennifer Garner, Kate Hudson has been inspiring us throughout this unconventional, unpredictable year with her kitchen demonstrations on Instagram.
 Since 2018, Hudson has been a rep for WW (the rebranded Weight Watchers).

 During the pandemic in particular, she's turned to social media to stay accountable and share ideas with others who are cooking at home more than usual.
-To date, we've oohed and aahed over her White Chicken Chili with Salsa Verde, Mini Peach Pies, Grilled Eggplant, Tomato and Feta Stacks, Rubbed Salmon with Mango-Peach Salsa and more.
+To date, we've oohed and aahed over her White Chicken Chili with Salsa Verde, Grilled Eggplant, Tomato and Feta Stacks, Rubbed Salmon with Mango-Peach Salsa and more.

 Most recently, Hudson transformed fridge and pantry staples into an easy-as-pie dessert—that's actually easier than pie—just in time for holiday baking season.